gcapes/git-course/03-branching.md

 ####What is a branch?

-You might have noticed the term `branch` in status messages,
+You might have noticed the term `branch` in status messages:

-You might have noticed the term branch in status messages,

 ~~~{.bash}
 $ git status journal.txt